LevCarlo/Homepage/content/_index.md

           date_start: '2022-05-05'
           date_end: ''
           description: |2-
-              Study as an exchange student under the supervision of Weisen Shen
+              Studying as an exchange student under the supervision of Weisen Shen

         - title: Ph.D.
           company: Institute of Geology and Geophysics, Chinese Academy of Sciences